gassbanterr/orbiscast/README.md

 ### Discord Configuration

-The reason we have a `bot` and a `user` token is because the bot token is used to connect to the Discord API, while the user token is used to join the voice channel and stream video.
+The reason we have a `bot` and a `user` token is because the current Discord API does not allow bots to stream video.
+The bot is used to control the user, which is the one that actually streams the video.

 | Variable              | Description                                      | Example/Default                          | Required |
 |-----------------------|--------------------------------------------------|------------------------------------------|----------|